-If you have a general anaesthetic or intravenous sedation anaesthetic, you will wake up in either the Operating Theatre or Recovery Room where you may feel drowsy.
+After your intravenous sedation anaesthetic, you will wake up in either the theatre or Stage 1 Recovery Room where you may feel drowsy.

-The Recovery Nurses will keep a very close eye on you, checking your observations, your wounds, and any drains, ensuring you are as comfortable as possible.
+The recovery nurses will keep a very close eye on you, ensuring you are as comfortable as possible.

-You will (after about 30 minutes to 1 hour) be able to get changed and you will be escorted to the discharge lounge where you will wait for your nominated carer to arrive and escort you home.
-If you are having a general anaesthetic, you will need to stay with us for at least 2 hours.
+You will eventually (after about 30 minutes to 1 hour) be able to get changed and walk to the discharge lounge where you will wait for your nominated carer to arrive and escort you home.
+You may need to stay with us for at least 2 hours.
 If you have intravenous sedation anaesthetic, you will stay anywhere from 30 minutes to 1.5 hours depending on your recovery.